Battle of Kasserine Pass: Eisenhower

 General Dwight D. Eisenhower began restructuring the Allied command, creating the 18th Army Group, commanded by General Sir Harold R. L. G. Alexander, to tighten the operational control of the three Allied nations involved and improve their coordination.
 Major General Lloyd Fredendall was relieved by Eisenhower and sent to the U.S. to lead the Central Defense Command, responsible for forces in the midwestern states.
 Training programs at home had contributed to U.S. Army units in North Africa being saddled with disgraced commanders who had failed in battle and were reluctant to advocate radical changes.
 Eisenhower found through Major General Omar Bradley and others, that Fredendall's subordinates had lost confidence in him and Alexander told U.S. commanders, "I'm sure you must have better men than that".
+Major General Ernest N. Harmon called Fredendall both a moral and physical coward and later said he was "a son of a bitch".

 Fredendall took the blame but Anderson, the First Army commander, was judged to be at fault for the failure to concentrate Allied armored units and keep forces concentrated, that later disintegrated into individual units.
 When Fredendall disclaimed all responsibility for the poorly equipped French XIX Corps and denied French requests for support, notably when under pressure at Faïd, Anderson allowed the request to go unfulfilled.
 Anderson was also blamed for dispersing the three combat commands of the U.S. 1st Armored Division, despite the objections of Major General Orlando Ward, the divisional commander.
 (Note: Harmon reported that Ward was "hopping mad" at Anderson for dispersing his division and at Fredendall for allowing it.)
 U.S. Brigadier General Irwin later became commander of the 5th Infantry Division in Europe and went on to higher command, as did British Brigadier Nicholson, who later commanded the 2nd Infantry Division in India.
 Allied commanders were given greater scope for initiative and to keep forces concentrated.
 They were also urged to lead their units from the front and to keep command posts well forward, unlike Fredendall who had rarely visited the front line.
 (Ward was sent home, where he trained troops and then commanded the 20th Armored Division in Europe.)